Mahtab-javidi88/Portfolio/README.md

 ## About
 Hi, I'm Mahtab!
-My academic background includes a Master's degree in Artificial Intelligence and a Bachelor's degree in Computer,I am eager to leverage my expertise to contribute to innovative projects and solve complex challenges in the field of AI and Data Science.My goal is to work with dynamic teams on projects that push the boundaries of technology and create impactful solutions.
-Open to remote opportunities globally, I am ready to bring my skills and experience to new and exciting endeavors.
+I am eager to leverage my expertise to contribute to innovative projects and solve complex challenges in the field of AI and Data Science. welcome to my Porfolio Projects

 ## Technical Skills
 - **Programming Languages:** Proficient in Python, with extensive experience in TensorFlow, scikit-learn, and other machine learning libraries.